ishspsy/MKerW-A/Generating_Figures/README.md

 # Overview

-This directory includes main functions used in main clustering analysis
+This directory includes main functions that generate figures presented in the paper

 ## Codes